lucychambers/techtohuman/_posts/articles/2014-11-09-strategy_day_1.md

   feature_url: http://techtohuman.s3.amazonaws.com/images/openingpage_montage.jpeg
 ---

-This post contains the activities for Day 1 of the strategy retreat.
-For more information and the links to the activities from other days, please see the [strategy retreat post](http://techtohuman.com/strategy_retreat/).
+<em>This post contains the activities for Day 1 of the strategy retreat.
+For more information and the links to the activities from other days, please see the [strategy retreat post](http://techtohuman.com/strategy_retreat/).</em>

 ## Day 1